msupply-foundation/msupply_docs/content/docs/introduction/faq.md

 | Users   | configured centrally - no practical limit at a site  |
 | Suppliers   | configured centrally - no practical limit at a site  |
 | Transactions   | > 1,000,000,000    |

+##### Cloud hosted remote sites
+If you host your remote site in the cloud, it can have thousands of connected users.
+The record limits are as above, but performance will be determined by available bandwidth both for the server and for each user's own internet connection.

 ##### The Central Server
 The Central Server uses Postgres, and aggregates all data from all sites, as well as being the master data server for Sites, Products (Items), Facilities, Suppliers and Users.